 Tom has represented a variety of major life sciences and technology companies in litigation matters.
 In the pharmaceutical field, Tom has been lead counsel in litigations and/or PTAB proceedings involving biologic and small-molecule drug products including: trastuzumab (Herceptin), bevacizumab (Avastin), mometasone (Nasonex), EPO (Epogen), ertapenem (Invanz), oxycodone (OxyContin), adapelene/benzoyl peroxide (EpiDuo), paricalcitol (Zemplar), dexmedetomidine (Precedex), diclofenac (Cambia), lansoprazole (Prevacid Solutabs), cefdinir (Omnicef), mixed amphetamines (Adderall XR), amlodipine besylate (Norvasc), and amoxiclav (Augmentin).

 In addition to his extensive first-chair experience in district court and PTAB proceedings, Tom regularly argues appeals in the U.S. Court of Appeals for the Federal Circuit.
-Among his recent appellate successes, Tom obtained a precedential victory for Hospira involving key aspects of the Biologics Price Competition and Innovation Act, obtained affirmance of a judgment of invalidity of a patent regarding Invanz, and affirmance of a judgment of non-infringement concerning a Nasonex patent.
+Among his recent appellate successes, Tom obtained a victory for Hospira invalidating a patent regarding Avastin, a precedential victory for Hospira involving key aspects of the Biologics Price Competition and Innovation Act, affirmance of a judgment of invalidity of a patent regarding Invanz, and affirmance of a judgment of non-infringement concerning a Nasonex patent.